presnick/ProgramsInformationPeople/_sources/SimplePythonData/FunctionCalls.rst

          print sub(5, 8)

-.. mchoicemf:: exercise_functionCalls_2
+.. mchoice:: exercise_functionCalls_2
       :answer_a: sub(5, 8)
       :answer_b: -3
       :answer_c: 3
-      :answer_d: nothing will rpint
+      :answer_d: nothing will print
+      :feedback_a: The character sting is treated as a literal and printed out, without executing.
+      :feedback_b: The character sting is treated as a literal and printed out, without executing.
+      :feedback_c: The character sting is treated as a literal and printed out, without executing.
+      :feedback_d: The character sting is treated as a literal and printed out, without executing.
       :correct: a
-      :feedback_a: The character sting is treated as a literal and printed out, without executing
-      :feedback_b: The character sting is treated as a literal and printed out, without executing
-      :feedback_c: The character sting is treated as a literal and printed out, without executing
-      :feedback_d: The character sting is treated as a literal and printed out, without executing

       What will the output be from this code?